olerass/bluej-extender/README.md

 BlueJ Extender
 ======
-BlueJ Extender is a modern [Gradle](http://www.gradle.org/)-based framework for developing BlueJ extensions.
-By leveraging the powerful Gradle build-automation framework BlueJ extender gives you the tools you need to develop BlueJ extensions as quickly as possible by increasing the focus on the maintainability and portability quality attributes of your extension.
+BlueJ Extender is a modern framework for developing BlueJ extensions.
+By leveraging the powerful [Gradle](http://www.gradle.org/) build-automation framework BlueJ extender gives you the tools you need to develop BlueJ extensions as quickly as possible by increasing the focus on the maintainability and portability quality attributes of your extension.
 Because, remember, [the only way to go fast is to go well](http://butunclebob.com/ArticleS.UncleBob.VehementMediocrity).

 ## Features
 Notable features: